HomeSite Map

 In the '60s, US record charts were set up in such a way as to allow both sides of a new single individual chart placements.
 Only a relative few recording artists were of the caliber to have both sides of their latest single receive a listing on the Top 40 charts.

-Elvis Presley was surely one of these, having done it 26 times in the '50s and '60s, five of these times achieving a Top Ten hit with both the a-side and b-side of the record.
+Elvis Presley was surely one of these, having done it 26 times in the '50s and '60s, five of these times achieving a US Top Ten hit with both the a-side and b-side of the record.

 “P.S.
 I Love You,” a song which they contemplated releasing as the a-side of their first British single, became the first occurrence in the US of having a Top Ten placement on the Billboard Hot 100 with the b-side of their #1 single “Love Me Do.”